pikepdf/pikepdf/README.md

 Testimonials
 ------------

-> I decided to try writing a quick Python program with pikepdf to automate [something] and it "just worked". -Jay Berkenbilt, creator of QPDF
+> I decided to try writing a quick Python program with pikepdf to automate [something] and it "just worked". –Jay Berkenbilt, creator of QPDF

-> "Thanks for creating a great pdf library, I tested out several and this is the one that was best able to work with whatever I threw at it." -@cfcurtis
+> "Thanks for creating a great pdf library, I tested out several and this is the one that was best able to work with whatever I threw at it." –@cfcurtis

 In Production
 -------------